Frank Solich

-Frank Thomas Solich (born September 8, 1944) is a former American college football coach and former player.
-He is the former head coach at Ohio University, a position he held from 2005 until 2021.
+Frank Thomas Solich (born September 8, 1944) is an American former college football coach and former player.
+He was the head coach at Ohio University, a position he held from 2005 until 2021.
 From 1998 to 2003, Solich served as the head coach at the University of Nebraska–Lincoln, where he also played fullback under Bob Devaney in the mid-1960s.
+He served as a high school coach for over ten years before being hired as an assistant coach at Nebraska in 1979, where he would serve for the next 19 years.
+He won the Big 12 Conference championship as head coach in 1999 and reached the BCS National Championship Game in 2002.
+With Ohio, he led the team to multiple division championships and 115 wins, third-most by a coach in program history.
+He led them to a bowl game in eleven of his sixteen seasons, which included their first bowl win in program history in 2011.
+He retired in 2020 and currently serves as a special assistant to the athletic director for Ohio.
+With a record of 173–101, he was inducted to the College Football Hall of Fame in 2024.

 Early life and playing career

 Solich grew up in Cleveland, Ohio, and graduated from Holy Name High School in 1962, where he earned all-state, All-America, and all-scholastic honors.

 He scored 104 points in high school but was being overlooked due his height, 5'7", and weight, 153 lbs.
-When he got to his college weigh-in he got his trainer to tape eight-pound weights under his shorts.
-He made weight at 162 lbs.
+When he got to his college weigh-in he got his trainer to tape eight-pound weights under his shorts; he ultimately made weight at 162 pounds.
 He was a part of Bob Devaney’s first recruiting class at Nebraska, and became a standout for the Huskers in the mid-1960s, where he earned the nickname "Fearless Frankie".
 An All-Big Eight fullback and co-captain of the Huskers’ 1965 team, his playing career earned him induction into the Nebraska Football Hall of Fame in 1992.
 In Nebraska's 27–17 win over Air Force in 1965, he ran for 204 yards on 17 carries, becoming the first Husker to run for 200 yards in a game, and subsequently the first Husker to be featured on the cover of Sports Illustrated.
+After finishing his degree in 1966, Solich had aspired to become an agent for the Federal Bureau of Investigation but he soon received an offer to coach and decided to give coaching a try.